dev-andi/xfce-blur-effects/README.md

 # xfce-blur-effects

+#Note :

+This is a shameless copy of James Hoover's XFCE Effects.

-Note : ALl credits goes to Kalideva.
+All credits goes to Kalideva.
 This package is just a port of xfce-effects to Archlinux

+Visit : https://www.kalideva.com/ for more details.

+I have included the below steps which is similar to the original package.

  # Xfwm Effects 1.3